jigoshop/jigoshop/readme.txt

 4. Standard customer checkout screen

 == Changelog ==
+= 1.6.1 - 2013-03-12 =
+* New: Added option to Settings->Catalog & Pricing to determine product button actions of the Shop page
+* Fix: Edit Product->Attributes checkboxes for 'display on product page' save correctly

 = 1.6 - 2013-03-05 =
 * New: VAT reduction -after- processing an Order for customers out of the Shop Base Country and with a valid EU VAT Number for EU Countries
 * New: Authenticated customers can now log out and back in again on a different device and get their cart back